 Norwegian’s 787s had a solid premium economy product, with recliner seats in 2-3-2 configuration.
-Norwegian premium economy was certainly a good value.
+Norwegian premium economy was a good value.

 Meanwhile Norwegian’s economy was in a 3-3-3 configuration.
 While not the most spacious out there, the personal entertainment, mood lighting, power ports, and internet, were ultimately a solid offering for an ultra low cost carrier (Norse Atlantic plans to offer Wi-Fi, much like Norwegian).